 With over 400 high quality photographs, interesting side-bars, great stories, a hut map, and a good index, it is a treasure trove of ideas about places to tramp and a good way to begin to learn something about NZ history and geography.
 [This is not a guidebook — there are many of those for use in detailed trip planning].

 The introductory essay of this book – which is reprinted on hut2hut.info for your reading pleasure courtesy of the author – provides an overview of the genesis and roles of huts in NZ.
 This is followed by 10 additional, highly informative and richly illustrated essays.
 Each of these 10 roughly chronological essays tells the story of a specific category of NZ’s network of 1,000 huts.
 These 10 hut categories include:

 - huts that started as shelter for pastoral and mining workers,

 - those that developed for tourism and those built by tramping clubs,

 - huts built for various purposes by four different government agencies, and

 - huts in support of scientific research and huts built as memorials.

 The authors are three of NZ’s leading outdoor photographers and writers.
 They know their material intimately and bring it to life vividly through stories, pictures and rich historical context.
 It is the single best place to start to delve beneath the surface in understanding one of the most remarkable backpacking systems in the world.
-The book has a good bibliography, extensive footnotes, and useful appendices.
-As a measure of the extent to which huts are a popular part of the identity of Kiwis, the book has its own Facebook site.
+The book is very popular and has a Facebook site, a good bibliography, extensive footnotes, and some useful appendices.

 Shelter from the Storm is highly recommended for academic and public libraries serving communities interested in backpacking and hiking, outdoor recreation planning, and/or backcountry architecture.
 It is also recommended for serious backpackers, for students of outdoor culture, and for dreamers preparing to spend time tramping in NZ.